-Date: To: (Employee's Name) From: (Name of Appropriate Employer Representative) Subject: RESPONSE TO REQUEST FOR FAMILY/MEDICAL LEAVE On, you notified us of your need to take family/medical leave due to: The birth of a child, or the placement of a child with you for adoption or foster care; or A serious health condition that makes you unable to perform the essential functions of your job; or A serious health condition affecting your spouse, child, parent, for which you are needed to provide care.
-In your request, you asked for the leave to being on the following date: You expect the leave to continue until on or about: Except as explained below, you have a right under the FMLA for up to 12 weeks of unpaid leave in a 12-month period for the reasons listed above.
-Also, your health benefits must be maintained during any period of unpaid leave under the same conditions as if you continued to work, and you must be reinstated to the same or an equivalent job with the same pay, benefits, and terms and conditions of employment on your return from leave.
-If you do not return to work following FMLA leave for a reason other than: (1) the continuation, recurrence, or onset of a serious health condition which would entitle you to FMLA leave; or (2) other circumstances beyond your control, you may be required to reimburse us for our share of health insurance premiums paid on your behalf during your FMLA leave.
-This is to inform you that: 1.
-You are eligible not eligible for leave under the FMLA.
-2. The requested leave will will not be counted against your annual FMLA leave entitlement.

-3. You will will not be required to furnish medical certification of a serious health condition.
-If required, you must furnish certification by (insert date) (must be at least 15 days after you are notified of this requirement), or we may delay the commencement of your leave until the certification is submitted.
+Date e: To: (Employee's Name) m: 1101 (Name of Appropriate Employer Representative) Subject: RESPONSE TO REQUEST FOR FAMILY/MEDICAL LEAVE On , you notified us of your need to take family/medical leave due to: The birth of a child, or the placement of a child with you for adoption or foster care; or A serious health condition that makes you unable to perform the essential functions of your job; or A serious health condition affecting your spouse, child, parent, for which you are needed to provide care.
+In yo our request, you asked for the leave to being on the following date: You expect the leave to continue until on or about: reaso if you condi (1) th circu pt as explained below, you have a right under the FMLA for up to 12 weeks of unpaid leave in a 12-month period for the ons listed above.
+Also, your health benefits must be maintained during any period of unpaid leave under the same conditions as a continued to work, and you must be reinstated to the same or an equivalent job with the same pay, benefits, and terms and itions of employment on your return from leave.
+If you do not return to work following FMLA leave for a reason other than: ne continuation, recurrence, or onset of a serious health condition which would entitle you to FMLA leave; or (2) other mstances beyond your control, you may be required to reimburse us for our share of health insurance premiums paid on your full during your FMLA leave.
+This is to inform you that: 1 1.
+You are $\square$ eligible $\square$ not eligible for leave under the FMLA.
+2 2.
+The requested leave $\square$ will $\square$ will not be counted against your annual FMLA leave entitlement.
+3 3.
+You will will not be required to furnish medical certification of a serious health condition.
+If required, you must furnish certification by(insert date) (must be at least 15 days after you are notified of this requirement), or we may delay the commencement of your leave until the certification is submitted.